MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush.md

 ## 2. CodePush-ify your app

-Add the appropriate CodePush client SDKs to your app, and configure them to query for updates against one of your app deployments.
+Add the appropriate CodePush client SDKs to your app and configure them to query for updates against one of your app deployments.
 The following provide details on how to do this for each unique app type:

   - [Cordova][cordova]
   - [React Native (iOS)][react-native]